Ivywsy/Random_Forest_Classification/README.md

-# A Random Forest classification (supervised machine learning) aims to predict the gender of smartphone users.
+# A Random Forest classification (supervised machine learning) that aims to predict the gender of smartphone users.
 * Written by: [Ivy Wu S.Y.](https://www.linkedin.com/in/ivy-wusumyi)
 * Technologies: R, tidymodels, random forest, classification, ggplot2